Apple Springs, Texas: Schools

 Apple Springs is home to Apple Springs Independent School District.
 The district has two schools, Apple Springs Elementary School (pre-kindergarten to grade 6) and Apple Springs High School (grades 7 to 12), with approximately 140-165 students.
-In 2004-2005, the school district received an "Academically Acceptable" rating from the Texas Education Agency (TEA).
-In 2002, Apple Springs High School was recognized by Texas Monthly one of the top ten high schools in Texas in its economic group, based on ranking by the National Center for Educational Accountability.
+In 2004–2005, the school district received an "Academically Acceptable" rating from the Texas Education Agency (TEA).
+In 2002, Apple Springs High School was recognized by Texas Monthly as one of the top ten high schools in Texas in its economic group, based on ranking by the National Center for Educational Accountability.